 Eating dinner as a family is super important.
 Eating the exact same thing that your family is eating isn’t necessary.
 Let them eat pizza while you nom into your sweet potato piled high with veggies and cashew cheese.
 Do this long enough and they might get curious enough about your dinner to start asking questions.
 And curiosity is the first step in branching out.

 You can’t force someone to change the way they eat.
 If you’re ready to clean up your eating and your family isn’t on board, DO NOT let this be a reason to stop you.
-You go on with your bad self and if and when they decide to jump on board then awesome, if they don’t, you have to respect that.
+You go on with your bad self and if and when they decide to jump on board, then that’s awesome.
+If they don’t, you have to respect that.

-Just promise me that you will put yourself first.
+Just promise me that you’ll put yourself first.
 After that, the rest will fall into place.

 6: Not Taking Responsibility.